Sumanasumithra04/Smart-Wheelchair/README.md

 ## 🛠️ Technologies Used

--🔌 Arduino Uno for control logic
+- 🔌 Arduino Uno for control logic
--📶 Bluetooth Module (HC-05) for mobile connectivity
+- 📶 Bluetooth Module (HC-05) for mobile connectivity
--📊 Ultrasonic Sensors for obstacle detection
+- 📊 Ultrasonic Sensors for obstacle detection
--📱Custom Android app for wheelchair navigation and control
+- 📱 Custom Android app for wheelchair navigation and control

 ##📁 Folder Structure
 -📂 Hardware